2021 Cherry Blossom Spectacular Tour of Japan

 Day 17: Goodbye

-This morning after breakfast and your 2021 Cherry Blossom Spectacular Tour of Japan concludes.
-You can return to Tokyo by train or air to fly home, or depart from Osaka’s Kansai International Airport.
-Perhaps you might like to linger in Japan for a little longer.
+This morning after breakfast, your 2021 Cherry Blossom Spectacular Tour of Japan concludes.
+You can depart from Haneda Airport or Narita Airport.
+Or, perhaps you might like to linger in Japan for a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.

 Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we will be happy to arrange your transfer to next destination or to exit airport.
 Please see our FAQ for more details.